 Hasselblad Award Winner 2020

 The Hasselblad Foundation is pleased to announce that Alfredo Jaar is the recipient of the 2020 Hasselblad Foundation International Award in Photography for the sum of SEK 1,000,000 (approx. USD 100,000).
 Alfredo Jaar is the 40th winner of the Hasselblad Award.
-The award ceremony will take place in Gothenburg, Sweden, on October 19, 2020.
-The following day, October 20, an exhibition of Alfredo Jaar’s work will open at the Hasselblad Center.
+The award ceremony will take place in Gothenburg, Sweden and an exhibition of Alfredo Jaar’s work will open at the Hasselblad Center during autumn 2021.
 A book about the artist will be published by Verlag der Buchhandlung Walther König, with an essay by Jacques Rancière.

 The Foundation’s citation regarding the Hasselblad Award Laureate 2020, Alfredo Jaar: